-You will probably find that there is a lot of reading required for your module.
-Like many students, you might find that you are time-poor and you will, therefore, need to be speedy and efficient in your reading.
+You'll probably find that there's a lot of reading required for your module.
+Like many students, you might find you're time-poor and you'll, therefore, need to be speedy and efficient in your reading.
 This section will help you become an efficient reader and information processor.

 Reading university texts requires a more strategic approach from that used when you read for pleasure.
-When you read for university you need to know why you are reading something and how to actively extract information.
+When you read for university you need to know why you're reading something and how to actively extract information.

 Making notes is an essential part of the reading process.
-If you read lots of material without making notes, you'll only forget what you have read and waste your time.
-Having said that, you should not dive straight into reading and notetaking, instead you need first to stop and think about what you are doing.
+If you read lots of material without making notes, you'll only forget what you've read and waste your time.
+Having said that, you should not dive straight into reading and note-taking, instead you need first to stop and think about what you're doing.
 You need to adopt an efficient approach.

-- Study in short chunks.
-Most people can only concentrate for about 15-20 minutes in one go.
-So read for short periods and complete other study tasks in between.
+Most people can only concentrate for about 15-20 minutes in one go so read for short periods and complete other study tasks in between.

-- Pause for thought occasionally.
-Sometimes you need to check that you understand what you are studying and revisit any parts you have found difficult.
+Sometimes you need to check that you understand what you're studying and revisit any parts you have found difficult so pause for thought occasionally.

-- Work with other students.
-If you are not confident that you have understood something, discuss it with other students in tutorials, self-help groups and module forums.
+If you're not confident that you've understood something, discuss it with other students in tutorials, self-help groups and module forums.